davidgsd/AllScan/README.md

 4. Additional stats/scan features

 # Release Notes
-**v0.41 2022-01-08**<br>
+**v0.42 2022-01-08**<br>
 JavaScript optimizations.
 Update page Title with node PTT/COS status to allow status to be seen when browser tab is not active.
-Initial checkin of functions supporting base configs, SQLite3 DB and config management, and user authentication and account management (these functions are not yet tied into the main controller file).
+Initial checkin of functions supporting base configs, SQLite3 DB and config management, and user authentication and account management (these functions are not yet all integrated into the main controller file).

 **v0.4 2022-01-02**<br>
 Only show CPU Temp if data is available.
 Reduce favs table CSS cell padding from 4 to 3 px.
 Update InstallUpdate script to verify favorites.ini file in supermon dir is writeable by web server if dir exists.
 Readme updates.